 Fox Run Silicone Baking Mat, 11-3/4 by 16-Inch

-When I bake bread, I like to preheat my quarter-sheet pan in the oven while the loaves are proofing on a silicon pad like this one.
+When I bake bread, I like to preheat my half-sheet pan in the oven while the loaves are proofing on a silicon pad like this one.
 Then transfer the pad to the pan and top with an inverted baking pan to capture the steam for nice crust and oven spring.
 These pads are also great for any application where you want to never worry about food stick… pizza for example… and they keep their structure and function at temperatures as high as 500 degrees.

-Progressive International HGT-11 Folding Mandoline Slicer
+Progressive International HGT-20 Folding Mandoline Slicer

 Mandolines seem akin to the Veg-O-Matic® on the gimmick scale, yet they are found in professional kitchens because they do a good job of creating consistently thin slices and julienne sticks.
 Mandolines can also tend to be pretty expensive for what they do on a cost/benefit ratio so Burnt My Finders prefers to stick to the low end price wise.
 This is one of the best I’ve tried and also among the cheapest; the folding base provides a stable footprint so you’re much less apt to add your fingertips to the pile of sliced of slivered veggies.

 And here’s a finger saving tip, especially when working with carrots: don’t try to get down to the very last nubbin of your ingredient on the slicer because that’s when you are going to get hurt.
 Just put those little chunks aside for making a stock.
+Note: the one I used to recommend has been discontinued and the manufacturer says this is the current equivalent.